devgateway/www.developmentgateway.org/_posts/2008-05-16-tapping-global-resources.md

 created: 1210962882
 old_path: news/tapping-global-resources
 title: Tapping Global Resources
-lede: dgCommunities brings the latest information on key development topics to desktops around the world, helping members to be more effective in their work.
+excerpt: dgCommunities brings the latest information on key development topics to desktops around the world, helping members to be more effective in their work.
 Ms.
 ---